heyitsthatgirl/README-Generator/README.md

 From the command line run node index.js to initiate this app.
 Follow each of the prompts from inquirer and your README file will be created!

+A video showing a full walk-through of this app's functionality can be viewed [here](https://drive.google.com/file/d/192TmZ4r065fyWk9YYVxrOiXgwCk1aY33/view).

 ![Screen Shot](Develop/assets/images/CLI.png)

 ![Screen Shot](Develop/assets/images/README.png)